Last Updated on August 17, 2018

 When to Expect Electronic Sample Ballot Materials: Voters who requested an electronic sample ballot

-before the close of standard registration will receive an e-mail with links to their electronic sample ballot materials starting the Monday following the Saturday close of registration.
+before the close of standard registration will receive an e-mail with links to their electronic sample ballot materials after the close of standard registration.
 If the e-mail address you gave us is invalid, we will automatically mail you a paper sample ballot.

 What Is Included in the Electronic Sample Ballot E-Mail: Your sample ballot e-mail itself will include your

-Election Day polling place, precinct, and a scannable bar code.
-Early voting sites use the bar code for faster and easier voter check-in.
+Election Day "Vote Centers" (take your pick of any one anwhere in the County), precinct, and a scannable bar code.
+Early voting sites and Election Day Vote Centers use the bar code for faster and easier voter check-in.
 You may present a printed copy of the bar code if you wish to facilitate checking in.
-Election Day polling places currently do not use this bar code.

 E-Mail Addresses Are CONFIDENTIAL: Nevada law requires your e-mail address to be kept